AstroTechies/astroneermodding/docs/guides/faq.rst

 How can I get the data of all the missions that the player has tracked?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This question was contributed by Discord user g.dutch in the Astroneer Modding Discord server's #mod-resources channel.
+It is their sole intellectual property and not of the AstroTechies organization, and is included here by explicit permission.

 .. image:: faq17-GDutch.png
   :width: 1200

 How can I generate a unique ID for a save game?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This technique was contributed by Discord user g.dutch in the Astroneer Modding Discord server's #mod-resources channel.
+It is their sole intellectual property and not of the AstroTechies organization, and is included here by explicit permission.

 .. image:: faq18-GDutch.png
   :width: 1200